 Lesley has served as the convenor of the Foundations of South African Law course, and she is responsible for coordinating the Extended Curriculum Programme.

-Commissions and service
+Commissions & professional service

-She served on a panel of experts on a task team of the Council for Higher Education (CHE) for the purpose of generating standards for the LLB degree.
+Lesley served on a panel of experts on a task team of the Council for Higher Education (CHE) for the purpose of generating the standards for the LLB degree.
 She is also engaged in commissioned research for the South African Law Deans' Association on the identification of an appropriate pedagogy for law and related topics around teaching and learning in law.

 She has co-authored two first-year law textbooks: Introduction to South African Law and Legal Skills, and Foundations of South African Law: Critical Issues for Law Students, with Professor Peggy Maisel.